Building Liquidsoap

 For dependencies not maintained by us, most of the time, we rely on the latest published version.
 Very rarely should you have to fetch/pin the latest version of these dependencies.

-For dependencies maintained by us, we may break their API during our development cycle and you maybe have to fetch/pin the latest version when compilign the latest liquidsoap code.
+For dependencies maintained by us, we may break their API during our development cycle, and you maybe have to fetch/pin the latest version when compiling the latest liquidsoap code.
 You may also have to check out a specific branch when compiling liquidsoap from a specific development branch when the changes in the liquidsoap code are paired with changes in one of our dependencies.
 Typically, this happens a lof with the ffmpeg binding.

 Compiling